serenelc/Hana-Work/README.md

 - IN PROGRESS: Add a section delete button on adminCreate -> add some sort of flag to each question so we know which section it is part of, then we can delete all the questions within the section.
 - Fix the issue on adminCreate where if you add many questions in a row without choosing answer types, when you click on the last question to add an answer, the answer type will be assigned to the top available question.
 - Convert e.g. %3f into ? or %27 into '
-- Make a page to show graphs and summaries of an individual survey
+- IN PROGRESS: Make a page to show graphs and summaries of an individual survey
 - Make the survey close date only in the future on adminCreate
 - Have a manual button so the admin can close the survey before the chosen close date if desired
-- Have a button so the survey link gets sent to all desired employees
+- IN PROGRESS: Have a button so the survey link gets sent to all desired employees